SabreTools/BinaryObjectScanner/README.md

 Valve packages handling is based [HLLibSharp](https://github.com/mnadareski/HLLibSharp) but lacks everything but parsing and extraction capability.

+Please visit our sibling project, [DRML](https://github.com/TheRogueArchivist/DRML), the DRM Library for a more in-depth look at some of the protections detected.

 ## Protections Detected

 Below is a list of protections detected by BurnOutSharp.
 The two columns explain what sort of checks are performed to determine how the protection is detected.
 Generally speaking, it's better to have a content check than a path check.